-Homes throughout the Manchester are all too familiar with the problems that winter brings, especially where rodents are concerned.
+Homes throughout Manchester are all too familiar with the problems that winter brings, especially where rodents are concerned.
 The plummeting temperatures cause rats and mice to seek shelter in warmer areas usually found inside homes.
-The often annoying scratching noises they make as they run through the roof is the least of the problems that the vermin bring.
-As they settle down inside homes, they cause significant damage to the electrical wiring and any soft area of the roof or walls among other issues.
+The often annoying scratching noises they make as they run through the roof are the least of the vermin’s problems.
+However, as they settle down inside homes, they cause significant damage to the electrical wiring and any soft area of the roof or walls, among other issues.
 The Sun reported that as many as 120 million vermin swarm into U.K. homes during the winter months.

 What damage do they do to homes?